kkksx/kkksx/README.md

-An ordinary student studying in ZJU now.
+A Postgraduate studying in ZJU now.